Now That's What I Call Music!: New Zealand

 Now That's What I Call Music! has released over 60 physical albums in New Zealand since 1997.
-Compiled in partnership with the country's top record companies, this compilation series stands as one of the best-selling in New Zealand music history (RIANZ), achieving multi-platinum sales.
+The first was released as a trial in 1985 on Vinyl and was the only release until 1992.Compiled in partnership with the country's top record companies, this compilation series stands as one of the best-selling in New Zealand music history (RIANZ), achieving multi-platinum sales.
 An unrelated, Now That's What I Call Music! series by Warner Bros.
 Records released only three albums between 1992 and 1993.

 The final physical album in the main series was released on July 3, 2020.
 Subsequent albums have continued on streaming platforms such as Spotify.

 Other non-series that has been released was Now That's What I Call Music NZ', and a holiday-themed album, Now That's What I Call Christmas, was released on November 16, 2023.

 As of 2024, the latest release is Now That's What I Call Music!
 63, published on July 6, 2021.